Our Musical Director

 Hi, I’m James, one of two ‘percussionists’ (drummers), and the band chair.

 What attracted you to your instrument?
-Do you play anything else?

 I started playing because the high school band were looking for volunteers, and no one else volunteered!
-I played kit and it just felt right.
+I played the kit and it just felt right.

 What do you enjoy about WRCB